osteele/hackingthelibrary.org/README.md

 ## Copyright and Credits

-The course material is Copyright (c) 2017 by the Franklin W. Olin College of Engineering.
+The course material is Copyright (c) 2017–2018 by the Oliver Steele.

 The web site uses: